Aqua Teen Hunger Force: Video games

 There have also been video games created based on the series.
 Aqua Teen Hunger Force: Destruct-O-Thon, a mobile game based on the series, was published and released by Macrospace games in 2004.
 In 2005 Oberon Games released Aqua Teen Hunger Force: Studio Shakedown for PC.
 Aqua Teen Hunger Force Zombie Ninja Pro-Am, a golfing/kart racing/fighting game, was developed by Creat Studios and published by Midway Games, and released for the PlayStation 2 on November 5, 2007.
-An online Flash game based on the series entitled The Worst Game Ever was released, but was eventually taken down.
-A game entitled Carl's Freaking Strip Poker was also available on Adult Swim Games, but was eventually taken down.
+An online Flash game based on the series titled The Worst Game Ever was released, but was eventually taken down.
+A game titled Carl's Freaking Strip Poker was also available on Adult Swim Games, but was eventually taken down.

 Reception, influence, and legacy

-In January 2009, IGN listed the series as the 39th best in the Top 100 Best Animated TV Shows.
+In January 2009, IGN listed the series as the 39th-best show in the Top 100 Best Animated TV Shows.
 The series was nominated for Teen Choice Awards in 2007 and 2008.
 In 2011 Willis and Maiellaro received Annie Award nominations for writing in the season eight episode, "The Creditor".
 In 2019, IGN placed Aqua Teen Hunger Force 25th on their list of Top 25 Animated series for adults.

 James Rolfe, best known for creating the Angry Video Game Nerd, has cited the show as an influence on Nerd as well as shaping his sense of humor.
 YouTuber Jason Gastrow, better known as Videogamedunkey, has also cited the show as a comedic influence.